nvim-neorocks/rocks-treesitter.nvim/README.md

 > If both configuration methods are used, the
 > lua configuration is given higher priority,
 > to support things like `:h exrc`.

+## :construction: Current limitations

+- If you install rocks-treesitter.nvim from the `dev` manifest (e.g. by specifying the `dev` version), luarocks will not prioritise the rocks-binaries server when fetching dependencies.
+  This may lead to tree-sitter parsers having to be built locally.
+- Because tree-sitter support is an experimental feature of Neovim, and many parsers do not use SemVer versioning, nvim-treesitter's queries for highlighting, etc. can become outdated.
+  Especially for parsers that do not have SemVer tags, pinning compatible versions can be very difficult.
+  In such cases, it might be better to install them from SCM manually.
+- Currently, we are having issues building the tree-sitter parsers for Windows in our rocks-binaries CI.
+It is likely that you will run into the same issues if you are on Windows.

 ## :book: License